My Afternoons with Margueritte

 My Afternoons with Margueritte (French: La Tête en friche) is a 2010 French film directed by Jean Becker, based on the book of the same name by Marie-Sabine Roger.
 It stars Gérard Depardieu, Gisèle Casadesus, Claire Maurier, Maurane, and François-Xavier Demaison.
 The film tells the story of an illiterate man who bonds with an older, well-read woman.

 Plot

 Germain is a 45-year-old, illiterate handyman.
-As a child, he was bullied at school for being a slow reader, by both the teachers and other students.
-His mother kept reminding him that he was clumsy and an unwanted child, and did not give him much love.
-He is a loyal man, with a good heart.
-He lives in a trailer he parks close to his mother's house, where he cultivates a vegetable garden.
+In flashbacks during the film he is seen as a child, bullied at school for being a slow reader, by both the teachers and other students, and constantly reminded by his mother that he was clumsy and unwanted, and not given much love by her although she protects him when slapped by one of her boyfriends.
+He is a loyal man, with a good heart but lacking self-esteem.
+He lives in a trailer parked by his mother's house, where he cultivates a vegetable garden.
 He earns some extra money by selling his vegetables at the weekly farmers' market, borrowing a truck from the bar where he is a regular customer with his friends.
 His girl friend Annette is a younger woman who drives the local bus; she truly loves this sweet, simple and loving man.